Dynamic and Protocol Contracts

 Given the example Solidity contract:

-The transpiled code should look similar to this:
+The transpiled code should look similar to this (this is only an example, read further for more details):

 Declaration (